The case for lynx in the Kettles

 The Kettle Range forms the habitat bridge between lynx in the North Cascades and Rocky Mountains.
 Photo: Wikimedia Commons

-Protecting lynx in the Kettle Range is essential to conservation of the species, one of three wildcats native to Washington.
+Protecting lynx in the Kettle Range is essential to conservation of this iconic species, one of only three wildcats native to Washington.

 Canada lynx are rare and elusive wild cats that depend on large pristine tracts of boreal forest habitat with ample snowshoe hare and persistent deep snow.
 In Washington, lynx populations steeply declined due to trapping up until the 1980s and by habitat degradation.